Skip to content

 ignoreSkips the period entirelyAlarms with naturally gappy data

-The default is missing, which is usually correct.
-But for critical health checks, consider breaching — if your application stops reporting metrics, that itself is a problem worth alerting on.
+The default is missing, which is generally safe.
+But for critical continuous health checks, consider breaching—if your application completely stops reporting metrics, silence is itself an emergency worth alerting on.

 Stop and think: You have an alarm monitoring a batch job that runs once an hour.
 If treat-missing-data is set to missing, what state will the alarm be in for the 59 minutes the job isn’t running, and how might that affect your incident response?

-When a single metric alarm is too noisy, combine multiple alarms with boolean logic:
+When a single metric alarm produces too much noise, combine multiple alarms with boolean logic to create high-signal composite alarms.

 Terminal window